eunomia-bpf/eunomia-bpf/examples/bpftools/fentry-link/README.md

 category: bpftools
 author: yunwei37
 tags: [bpftools, examples, fentry, no-output]
-summary: an example that uses fentry and fexit BPF programs for tracing
+summary: an example that uses fentry and fexit BPF programs for tracing a file is deleted
 ---

 ## Fentry